the-turing-way/the-turing-way/book/content/research_compendia/research_compendia.md

 └── README.md
 ```

-The folder `research_project` can be considered an executable research compendium.
-It contains all the digital parts of the research project (code, data, text, figures) and all the information on how to obtain theresults.
-The computing environment is described in the `Dockerfile`, the dependencies of files and how to automatically generate the results are described in the `Makefile`.
-Additionally we have a `README.md` describing what the compendium is about and a `LICENSE` file with info on how it can be used.
+#### Separating methods, data, output

+The principles of a research compendium state that it should clearly separate Methods, Data, and Output.
-In a research compendium we distinguish between three types of files and folders:
+Phrasesd differently, this means we should distinguish between three types of files and folders:

 - **Read-only**: raw data (`data_raw\`), metadata (`datapackage.json`, `CITATION`)
 - **Human-generated**: code (`clean_data.R`, `analyse_data.R`), paper (`paper.Rmd`), documentation (`README.md`)
 - **Project-generated**: clean data (`data_clean\`, figures (`figures\`), other output

-The examples mentioned here are not exhaustive and some may first be "human-generated" and at some point become "read-only" (for example a human my generate the data meatadata `datapackage.json`, but once that is done it may become something not to be touched).
+The examples mentioned here are not exhaustive and some may first be "human-generated" and at some point become "read-only" (for example a human may generate the data meatadata `datapackage.json`, but once that is done it may become something not to be touched).
+In other words, whether a folder contains files in either of these categories, may depend on the life cycle of the project.

 ### Creating a research compendium

-If you already use some of the tools in this book - such as version control, Makefiles, and/or reproducible environments -it may come naturally to you to create a research compendium.
+If you already use some of the tools in this book - such as version control, Makefiles, and/or reproducible environments - it may come naturally to you to create a research compendium.
 This is, because a version control repository can be a research compendium; A Makefile makes it executable; A reproducible environment makes it reproducile.
 To create a reseach compendium, we recomend to first think about *what the components of your project are* and create the folder structure accordingly.
 Use names for files and folders that make it easy for others to understand what they contain.